candimods/FiveEMS_Premium/README.md

 2. Tents are props replacements they can be deleted via text commands

 # Config.lua
 Set up your config, input your license key, whitelist ids, and set wheather you want to use perms or set the script to public use.
+You can now diable treat command and add stretcher offsets for left and right.
 ```lua
 Config              = {} -- nothing goes here
 Config.Ver = 'Loaded version 1.7a FiveEMS - Developed and Licensed by Candi Mods Developpement' -- don't edit this